JustinzGit/variant_conversion_tool/README.md

 Genomic coordinates (GRCh37/hg19) are also obtained and a link is provided for quick access to the variants position on the [UCSC Genome Browser](https://genome.ucsc.edu/).

-Genome and/or exome data from [gnomAd](https://gnomad.broadinstitute.org/) is displayed if the variant is located within the v2.1 (GRCh37/hg19) gnomAD dataset.
+Genome and/or exome data from [gnomAd](https://gnomad.broadinstitute.org/) is displayed if the variant is located within gnomADs dataset v2.1 (GRCh37/hg19).
 A link to a variants webpage at gnomAD is also provided to obtain additional information.

 Data is collected from Ensembl to obtain a variants genomic coordinates using the [Ensembl REST API](http://europepmc.org/article/MED/25236461?singleResult=true).